Procedure to Reveal the Mechanism of Pattern Formation Process by Topological Data Analysis: Analysis of pattern formation process

 The peculiar behavior of the PD at the time of generation of inverse magnetic domains is investigated by inverse analysis.
 The position of the death cube corresponding to the PD of pattern state I at the time of domain generation is given in Fig.~\ref{fig9}.
 It is found that the continuous distribution structure of PD is due to the fact that the generated domains take not only large positive and small negative values of the magnetic moment but also intermediate values.
 This inverse analysis suggests that, in the parameter region where $\alpha$ is small, the magnetic domains are formed through the continuous increase in the intensity of magnetic moment $\phi\left(\bm{r}\right)$.
 On the other hand, in the region where $\alpha$ is large, the magnetic domains do not take the intermediate intensity of magnetic moments and they emerge discretely.
-To investigate how the continuous and discrete magnetic domain generation processes are related to the dominant parameters $\alpha$ and $v$ of the system, we quantify the degree to which the inverse magnetic domains take intermediate states during their generation and growth as follows.
-First, we generated a histogram from the magnetic domain pattern data $\phi\left(\bm{r}\right)_{t=2T_0}$ at $t=2T_0$, and the values of the positive peaks $\phi_{\rm max}$ and negative peak $\phi_{\rm min}$ were obtained.
-Similarly, we obtained the standard deviations of the magnetic moment in the $\phi\left(\bm{r}\right)_{t=2T_0}\leq 0$ and $\phi\left(\bm{r}\right)_{t=2T_0}> 0$ regions called $\sigma_{\rm +}$ and $\:\sigma_{\rm -}$, respectively.
-We define the condition under which the lifetime $\Delta t'_{\rm mid\:life}$ of the hole corresponding to the domain in the intermediate state should be satisfied as

-Note that the terms $t'$ and lifetime do not correspond to the time of the pattern formation process, but to the threshold for binarizing a grayscale image to calculate PH.
-Moreover, the range of the birth time $t'_{\rm birth}$ values of the generators involved in domain generation is defined as